History of LaMelo Ball in Timeline

 2022: Jersey Number Change

-Ahead of the 2022-23 NBA season, LaMelo Ball decided to change his jersey number from 2 to 1, marking a new chapter in his career with the Charlotte Hornets.
+Ahead of the 2022–23 NBA season, LaMelo Ball changed his jersey number from the number 2 to the number 1.

 In 2022, LaMelo Ball was named an NBA All-Star.

-On February 13, 2023, LaMelo Ball recorded 30 points, six rebounds, and tied his career-high with 15 assists in a 144–138 win over the Atlanta Hawks.
-He also became the first player in Hornets history to record at least 30 points, five rebounds, and 15 assists in a game.
+On February 13, 2023, LaMelo Ball recorded 30 points, six rebounds and a career-high-tying 15 assists in a 144–138 win over the Atlanta Hawks.
+He also became the first player in Hornets history to record at least 30 points, five rebounds and 15 assists in a game.

-On July 6, 2023, LaMelo Ball signed a contract extension with the Charlotte Hornets, securing his future with the team and demonstrating their commitment to him as a key player.
+On July 6, 2023, LaMelo Ball signed a contract extension with the Hornets.

-On October 23, 2024, in the Hornets' season-opening game, LaMelo Ball scored 34 points, grabbed eight rebounds, and dished out 11 assists in a 110–105 victory over the Houston Rockets.
-He became the first player in Hornets history to record at least 30 points and 10 assists in a season-opening game.
+On October 23, 2024, in the Hornets' season-opening game, LaMelo Ball put up 34 points, eight rebounds, and 11 assists in a 110–105 win over the Houston Rockets.
+LaMelo also became the first player in Hornets franchise history to drop at least 30 points and 10 assists in a season-opening game.

-In November 2024, LaMelo Ball was fined $100,000 by the NBA for using the phrase "no homo" in a post-game interview.
-The NBA described his language as offensive and derogatory, leading to the fine.
+In November 2024, LaMelo Ball was fined $100,000 by the NBA after using the phrase "no homo" in a post-game interview.
+The NBA described his language as “offensive and derogatory”.

 March 28, 2025: Season-Ending Procedures

-On March 28, 2025, the Charlotte Hornets announced that LaMelo Ball would miss the remainder of the season to undergo two minor procedures to address ankle and wrist issues.
-This marked an early end to his season due to health concerns.
+On March 28, 2025, the Hornets announced that LaMelo Ball would miss the rest of the season to undergo two minor procedures to address ankle and wrist issues.